ireneuszcierpisz/go-business/README.md

 ![Picture of the heading here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/heading.png)

-#### Fields where an users can put in theirs assumptions about a bussiness:
+#### Fields where users can put in theirs assumptions about a bussiness:

 ![Picture of the business assumptions here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/first-step2.png)